Dygma Raise FAQs

 Yes, this keyboard is good for programmers because of its health benefits and the customization options.

-It is awesome for any professional, -programmers, graphic designers, 3D modelers or gamers-, who spends many hours in front of the computer and relies on shortcuts or frequent key combinations.
+It is awesome for any professional, -programmers, graphic designers, 3D modelers or gamers-, who spend many hours in front of the computer and rely on shortcuts or frequent key combinations.

 Raise’s firmware and software are open source.
 Check this video Matt (Dygma’s Tech Lead) did showcasing some stuff that can be done with its firmware.

 What is the Neuron? (formerly known as Huble)

-Raise is split into 3 main pieces; the 2 sides and the Huble.
+Raise is split into 3 main pieces; the 2 sides and the Neuron.

-All your settings for the lighting and the key maps are stored in the Huble’s memory.
+All your settings for the lighting and the key maps are stored in the Neuron’s memory.

 Is there any extra USB port in Raise?